JasonJiangs/JasonJiangs/README.md

 *	Large Language Model for Life Sciences
 *	Computational Genomics and Systems Biology

-I am an incoming PhD student in Computational Biology and Bioinformatics (CBB) program at USC.
-I am currently working as a visiting researcher at the Westlake University, Hangzhou, China.
+I am a visiting researcher at the Westlake University, Hangzhou, China.
 Previously I worked at Stanford, U Florida, U Virginia, and Alibaba Cloud.
 I am working on deep learning and GenAI for biology and drug discovery, and explore how to discover and interpret new biology using computational models.

 <!--
 **JasonJiangs/JasonJiangs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.